 Here are just a few examples of arthritis and related diseases and associated modifiable risk factors:

 Can Arthritis be cured naturally?

-2. Lead active life and Get more exercise (usually low impact exercises like walking or stationery bike)
+- Lead an active life and Get more exercise (usually low impact exercises like walking or stationary bike)

-- Acupuncture is an ancient Chinese medical treatment that involves inserting thin needles into specific points on your body.
+- Try acupuncture: Acupuncture is an ancient Chinese medical treatment that involves inserting thin needles into specific points on your body.
 It is thought that acupuncture has the ability to reduce arthritis pain.
-If you want to explore this treatment method, be sure to find a licensed and certified acupuncturist in your state.
+If you want to explore this treatment method, be sure to find a licensed and certified acupuncturist in your state

 Seek medical help is there us pain in the joints, joint stiffness Swelling, redness, warmth ir limitation in the function of the joint.

 A physical examination is usually done to check the fluid around the joint and the movements around the joint.
 Along with this, an X-ray, MRI and CT scans of the joint is done.